 Joseph-born ca 1827.13

 Marie Victoria- born about 1828 in Quebec.
 She married farmer Leandre Ledoux on 23 February 1846 in Plattsburgh, Clinton Co, NY.
 They had one known daughter, Louisa, born about 1860 in NY.
 Leandre Ledoux had been born in Quebec in 1825.
 When his new country put out the call for men to fight for the Union in the Civil War, Leandre answered willingly.
-He was taken prisoner and died of yellow fever in a Confederate prison in New Orleans, Louisiana on 1 November 1864.
+He was taken prisoner and died of yellow fever in a Confederate prison on 1 November 1864.
+Although the source originally stated that Leandre died in New Orleans, LA, I can find no record of a Confederate prison in Louisiana at all.
 Marie Victoria died 6 February 1901 in Dannemora, Clinton Co, NY.3,8

 Julie-born ca 1830.13